karabopaulmabote-sys/project-1-crispdm-injury-analysis/README.md

-# Workplace Injury Analytics Using the CRISP-DM Lifecycle
+# Incident Severity Classification with CRISP-DM and Machine Learning
-This project applies the full Data Science Lifecycle to a workplace injury and illness dataset, following the CRISP-DM framework.
-The dataset contains claim counts grouped by year, sex, age group, region, employment status, occupation, industry, and injury type.
-The project forms part of my MEng coursework and focuses on a clear, structured walkthrough of the data science process.
+This project applies the full Data Science Lifecycle using the CRISP-DM framework.
+The dataset contains detailed records of workplace incidents across industries, provinces, and company types, including the number of injuries and fatalities associated with each incident.
+The goal is to classify incident severity using simple machine learning models and a structured workflow.

 ## Objectives
-- Understand the structure and behaviour of the dataset
+- Understand the structure and behaviour of the incident dataset
-- Clean, prepare, and organise the data for analysis
+- Clean and prepare the data for analysis
+- Create a clear severity target variable
-- Explore injury patterns through descriptive analytics
+- Explore patterns across industries, incident types, ownership groups, and locations
-- Build simple machine learning models (Decision Tree, Naïve Bayes, KNN)
+- Train simple machine learning models (Decision Tree, Naïve Bayes, KNN)
 - Evaluate model performance using standard metrics
-- Present insights that are easy to interpret and grounded in the data
+- Interpret the results in a practical and understandable way

 ## CRISP-DM Workflow
 **1. Business Understanding**
-Define the purpose of analysing workplace injury data and identify the questions worth answering.
+Frame the problem and identify incident characteristics that relate to severity.

 **2. Data Understanding**
-Load the dataset, inspect its structure, categories, missing values, and distributions.
+Inspect the structure, categories, distributions, and missingness in the dataset.

 **3. Data Preparation**
-Standardise categories, remove non-informative “Total” rows, encode variables, and prepare numerical fields.
+Standardise fields, organise categorical variables, remove inconsistencies, and engineer the severity target.

 **4. Modelling**
 Train and compare simple models: